Going Bananas Pudding

 When cool, place in refrigerator to cool for 1 to 2 hours before serving.
 Top with crumbled graham crackers and serve.

 NOTE: Most Banana Pudding recipes traditionally call for Vanilla Wafers.
 I prefer Graham Crackers and untraditional.
-Try it you’ll like it.
+Try it you will like it.